urdvr/biojs-vis-gprofiler/README.md

  g:Profiler logo at the bottom right.
 - showInfo `boolean` - Set to false to suppress displaying the default tooltip upon clicking a string.
-- logoHttpPost `boolean` - Set to true to use a HTTP POST request to g:Profiler upon clicking the logo at the bottom right.
 - sizer <code>[renderCb](#renderCb)</code> - Callback function returning the point size of a string.
 - colorer <code>[renderCb](#renderCb)</code> - Callback function returning the color of a